Ortec-Finance/sailfish-hpc/sailfish-k8s/sailfish/overlay/README.md

 There are three files in this Sailfish configuration that need to have your custom input!

  - run-manager-job.yaml
  > In this file you need to add your container that will manage the Job Queue.
-The container is supposed to take one job and split it into multiple work items
+The container is supposed to take one job and split it into multiple tasks
  - runner-job.yaml
- > These work items are picked up by the container that will be configured in this yaml.
+ > These tasks are picked up by the container that will be configured in this yaml.
  - kustomization.yaml
  > Make sure that the namespace fields point at where the broker is deployed.